bad6e/credit_cards/proof_doc.md

 #### ORDER CARDS BY Question Mark

-To entice customers, credit cards have signup bonuses usually in the form of miles or points.
+To entice customers, credit cards offer signup bonuses, usually in the form of miles or points.

 These miles or points mean free flights!

-Too Many Miles crunches these bonuses for you and provides the bonus's approximate value in US dollars.
+Too Many Miles crunches the numbers for you and, and provides bonuses' approximate value in US dollars.

 #### APPLY NOW Question Mark